This post is also available in: polski (Polish)

 I do not know yet that when the Stachurowie will play, something surprising will also happen.
 Jerzy Stachura’s dog will lick his face after the song “Zabraknie Ci psa”/”You will miss the dog”.
 All the while my cat will put his head on the computer keyboard hypnotized by the music and he will listen to this great concert until the end.
 BTW, my cat has never been so glued to a laptop screen before.

 Around 22.00 pm time in Galway, rain stopped.

-On the dusty road, a pale thread smoulders between us.
+On the dusty road, a pale thread smolders between us.
 Scorched by the sun, berry bead.
-The ground trembles and hands, warm again, have cancelled the winter.
+The ground trembles and hands, warm again, have canceled the winter.
 You stand on the balcony, playing with words.
 And I scream to the stars.
 The stars melt and drip on my face.
 And I go where the wind blows my hair and unbuttons my coat.